v-rajagt/IntuneDocs/intune/configuration/device-profile-assign.md

 **Scope tags** are a great way to assign and filter policies to specific groups, such as Human Resources or All US-NC employees.
 [Use RBAC and scope tags for distributed IT](../fundamentals/scope-tags.md) has more information.

 On Windows 10 devices, you can add **applicability rules** so the profile only applies to a specific OS version or a specific Windows edition.
 [Applicability rules](device-profile-create.md#applicability-rules) has more information.

+## User groups vs. device groups

+Many users ask when to use user groups and when to use device groups.
+The answer depends on your goal.
+Here's some guidance to get you started.

+### Device groups

+If you want to apply settings on a device, regardless of who's signed in, then assign your policies to a devices group.
+These settings always go with the device.

+Device groups are also ideal for devices that don't have a user.
+For example, you have devices that print tickets, scan tickets, used for inventory, and so on.
+In this scenario, put these devices in a devices group, and assign your policies to this devices group.

+In Intune, you can create a [Device Firmware Configuration Interface (DFCI) profile](device-firmware-configuration-interface-windows.md) that updates settings in the BIOS.
+For example, use this profile to disable the device camera, or lock down the boot options to prevent users from booting up another OS.
+This profile is a good scenario to assign to a devices group.

+To summarize, use device groups when you don't care who's signed in on the device, or if anyone is signed in.
+You want your settings to always be on the device.

+### User groups

+Policy settings applied to user groups always go with the user, and go with the user when signed in to multiple devices.
+It’s normal for a user to have multiple devices, such as a Surface Pro for work, and a personal iOS device.
+And, it's normal for a person to access organizational resources from these multiple devices.

+For example:

+- You want to put a Help Desk icon for all users on all their devices.
+In this scenario, put these users in a users group, and assign your policy to this users group.
+- A user receives a new organization-owned device.
+The user signs in to the device with their domain account.
+The device is automatically registered in Azure AD, and automatically managed by Intune.
+In this scenario, assign your enrollment policies to a users group.
+- Whenever a user signs in to a device, you want to control features in apps, such as OneDrive and Teams.
+In this scenario, assign your OneDrive profile settings to a users group.

+To summarize, use user groups when you want your settings and rules to always go with the user.

 ## Exclude groups from a profile assignment